-Baylor is the only area school that offers five languages: Chinese, French, German, Latin, and Spanish.
-Baylor is the only area school that offers AP Spanish Literature.
+- Baylor is the only area school that offers five languages: Chinese, French, German, Latin, and Spanish; and the only area school that offers AP Spanish Literature.

 Advanced Placement Leadership

-In 1954, Baylor led the way as the first school in the South - and only one of 38 secondary schools - invited to participate in the new Advanced Placement (AP) program.
-Today, Baylor offers AP college level courses in 22 subjects, providing opportunities for advanced specialized study and college credit.
+- In 1954, Baylor led the way as one of the first schools outside New England to be invited to participate in the new Advanced Placement (AP) program.

 - Baylor currently offers AP courses in English Literature, English Language, American History, European History , Human Geography, AP 3-D, Art History, Studio Art, Calculus AB,Calculus BC, Statistics, Spanish, Spanish Literature, French, German, Latin, Physics, Environmental Science, Biology, Chemistry, and Computer Science.